mongodb/terraform-provider-mongodbatlas/examples/atlas-backup-snapshot-restore-job/point-in-time-advance-cluster/README.md

 In order to utilize the backup restore job via point in time, fist you need a backup with which to restore.
 This example has been configured to only create the backup restore if `point_in_time_utc_seconds` is a non-zero number.
-As such, utilize the following example `terraform.tfvars` and pseudo-code to execute a workign example:
+As such, utilize the following example `terraform.tfvars` and pseudo-code to execute a working example:

 Example `terraform.tfvars`
 ```